capjan/markdown-util/Docs/Install/README.md

 ### Local

-- A Local Tool can be used in a specific folder and it's subfolders
+- A local tool can be used in a specific folder and it's subfolders
-- It requires a Tool-Manifest that provides the information about installed tools
+- It requires a "Tool-Manifest" that provides information about installed tools

 ```bash
 dotnet new tool-manifest # if you are setting up this repo for the first time